logic-teaching/logic-teaching.github.io/translating2.md

 $\wedge, \vee, \rightarrow, \leftrightarrow$ Do the same for negation
 $\neg$.

-N*FAQs about translating*.
+# FAQs about translating.

 Here are some commonly asked questions about translating and their answers:

 Q: How do I know what letters to use?